 The logical edits produced eight recipient categories in which all events had a common extent of missing data.
-Separate predictive mean matching imputations were performed on events in each recipient category.
+However, for predictive mean matching imputations, the recipients were grouped into four categories based on the known status of total charge and the sources of payment: 1.
+Known charge but unknown payment status of at least one potential paying source; 2.
+Unknown charge and unknown payment status of at least one potential paying source; 3.
+Known charge and known status of all payment sources; and 4.
+Unknown charge and known status of all payment sources.
+Separate predictive mean matching imputations were performed on events in each recipient group.
 For outpatient events, the donor pool was restricted to events with complete expenditures from the MPC.